lahabana/jobberTrack/README.md

 `create(timeout, callback)` Creates a new job with the status 'waiting' and call callback(err, resource) where resource is a JobberTrack.Resource . timeout can be omited if it has been set previously for the JobberTrack using `setDefaultTimeout()`

+`get(id, callback)` Look for the object with the key 'id' and calls callback(err, resource) where resource is the resource loaded from the redis store.

 ### JobberTrack.Resource

 A resource can have 4 states: waiting, running, failed, finished. running is only accessible from waiting and failed or finished is only accessible from running.